erinvdoyle/instatrip/README.md

 <img src="assets/documentation/preferences1.png" height="450px"/>
 </p>

-When they have entered their choice of occasion, they are given 6 important factors in their travel preferences, of which they may choose 3.
+When the user has entered their choice of occasion, they are given 6 important factors in their travel preferences, of which they may choose 3.
 These important factors are Nightlife, History & Culture, Cuisine, Outdoorsy Experiences, Shopping, and Off the Beaten Path Exploration.

 <p align="center">
 <img src="assets/documentation/preferences2.png" height="450px"/>
 </p>

-These preferences are used to determine which of the cities stored in the Google Sheet, each with their own rankings for each catagory, make the most suitable travel destinations
+These preferences are matched against the cities listed in the Google Sheet, each rated across the important factor categories, to determine the most suitable travel destinations.

 ## Curated Destinations